aaron-bowman/w4arb-clilog/README.md

 ### Key Functions:
 0) Initiate Log: Sets the fields for My Call, My Grid, and initial Band and Mode (can be changed later)
-1) Contest - Run: Logs QSOs while "running" on a frequency.
+1) Run: Logs QSOs while "running" on a frequency.
 Sets frequency once at the beginning of the run.
-2) Contest - Search & Pounce: Logs QSOs while "S&P"ing.
+2) Search & Pounce: Logs QSOs while "S&P"ing.
 Sets frequency for every QSO.
 3) View Log: Shows a readable output of contacts in the log file.
 4) Export ADIF: Uses FLEcli to export an ADIF file of all contacts in the log file.
 5) Change Band/Mode: Changes band and mode for subsequent QSOs